fileho/Water-shader/README.md

 Assingment for CGCG by Jiří Filek

+## Properties
+This program implements planar reflections, refractions, and the volumetric effect.

+It uses a combination of 4 sin waves to offset the y coordinate of vertices for water.
+In the fragment shader, we can recalculate normals using derivations.
+Then we can use these normals to offset sample points to the reflection and refraction map.
+It uses view space normals scaled down by the camera distance.

+It uses the fresnel equations to combine refractions and reflections properly.

+The mesh is tesselated in a tesselation shader.

+The volumetric effect blends in a more blueish color based on the water depth.

 # NPGR019
 NPGR019 is a source code repository for [lab practices](https://cgg.mff.cuni.cz/~kahoun/labs.npgr019.php) of the subject [Real-time graphics on GPU](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=NPGR019).